-Notes: \ significant at 10%; \\\ significant at 5%; \\\ significant at 1%.
+Notes: \ significant at 10%; \\ significant at 5%; \\\ significant at 1%.
 The dependent variable is the decentralization z-score index, measured by plant manager's autonomy over hiring, investment, products, and pricing.
 Estimation by OLS with robust standard errors in parentheses.
 Standard errors clustered by the firm's headquarter region of location (country of origin if the plant belongs to a foreign multinational).
 TRUST measures the percentage of individuals who agreed with the statement "most people can be trusted" in the firm's headquarter region of location (country of origin if the plant belongs to a foreign multinational).
 CIVIC is derived from the WVS and measures the average leniency towards "uncivil" behavior in the region of plant location (country of origin if the plant belongs to a foreign multinational, see text for details).
-AUTONOMY is derived from the WVS and measures the taste for autonomy in the region of plant location (country of origin if the plant belongs to a foreign multinational), see text for details).
+AUTONOMY is derived from the WVS and measures the taste for autonomy in the region of plant location (country of origin if the plant belongs to a foreign multinational).
 In Column 6 TRUST is measured using only the latest wave of the WVS available for the region of plant location (country of origin if the plant belongs to a foreign multinational).
-In Column 7 TRUST is measured using only the wave of the WVS with the largest number of observations available for the region of plant location (country of origin if the plant belongs to a foreign multinational).
-"Country of CHQ location controls" are the log of GDP per capita and population in the region where the plant is located.
-"Industry dummies" are 3 digits SIC dummies.
-"Other controls" include a dummy for whether the firm is publicly listed, a dummy for whether the CEO is on the same site as the plant ("CEO onsite"), the fraction of managers native of the country of plant location, and "Noise controls" (these include 44 interviewer dummies, 6 dummies to control for the day of the week the interview took place, an interview reliability score, the manager's seniority and tenure, and the duration of t
+In Column 7 TRUST is measured using only the wave of the WVS with the largest number of observations available for the region of plant location (country of GDP per capita and population in the country of CHQ location.
+"Region of plant location" controls are the log of GDP per capita and population in the country of CHQ location.
+"Other controls" include a dummy for whether the CEO is on the same site as the plant ("CEO onsite"), the fraction of managers native of the country of plant location, and "Noise controls" (these include 44 interviewer dummies, 6 dummies to controls of the week the interview took place, an interview reliability score, the manager's seniority and tenure, and the duration of the interview.
+Regressions weighted by the share of World Values Survey respondents in the region in the country, with the weight set